By

 in the United States since the 1964 Civil Rights Act (Title VII) and the 1965

 Immigration and Nationality Act.
-It says “No person shall receive any
+It says “No person

-or place of residence.”
+place of birth, or place of residence.”

 We pretend not to be placists, but we pay the U.S. government to